Leapmotor B10: Powertrain

-The B10 comes with a choice of two rear-wheel drive battery electric powertrains, both using an 800V electrical architecture.
-Only the base model comes with a 132 kW motor powered by a 56.2 kWh LFP battery pack allowing for 510. km of CLTC range, while all other models have a 160. kW motor powered by either the 56.2 kWh pack or a 67.1 kWh LFP battery pack allowing for 600. km of range.
+The B10 comes with a choice of two rear-wheel drive battery electric powertrains, both using an 400V electrical architecture.
+Only the base model comes with a 132 kW motor powered by a 56.2 kWh LFP battery pack allowing for 510. km of CLTC range, while all other models have a 160. kW motor powered by either the 56.2 kWh pack or a 67.1 kWh LFP battery pack, the latter allowing for 600. km of range.
 Leapmotor claims a 30–80% charge time of 20 minutes or lower when DC fast charging for either pack.